canata09/Maps-iFrame-Definition-Html/README.md

 We value your input!
 If you have any feedback, suggestions, or run into any issues, please don't hesitate to [open an issue](../../issues) here on GitHub.

 For additional assistance, you can also contact our support team at support@xyzplugin.com.

-## Contributing

-We welcome contributions from the community!
-If you're interested in improving the Maps iFrame Definition Html, please review our [Contribution Guidelines](contributing.md).

-## Stay Connected

-Stay up-to-date with the latest developments, updates, and announcements by following us on [Twitter](https://twitter.com/xyzplugin) and subscribing to our newsletter on our official website.

-We're excited to have you on board and can't wait to see how the XYZ Plugin transforms your creative and development endeavors.
-Happy coding!

-*— The XYZ Plugin Team*